superzerg/logic-analyzer/README.md

 		gr->WritePNG("filename.png");
 	}

-It is also possible to Draw into a windows or a widget, see the mathgl documention.
+It is also possible to Draw into a windows or a widget, see the mathgl documentation.

 VI) Install
 ===============
 1. install the C library for Raspberry Pi (http://www.open.com.au/mikem/bcm2835/index.html)
-2. get the Logic Analyser RPi files at https://github.com/superzerg/logic-analyzer
+2. get the Logic Analyzer RPi files at https://github.com/superzerg/logic-analyzer
 3. compile with:
 	make

 VII) More Information
 ===============
-More information is availble with the developper guide (http://superzerg.github.com/logic-analyzer/index.html)
+More information is available with the developer's guide (http://superzerg.github.com/logic-analyzer/index.html)

-VIII) Licence
+VIII) License
 ===============
 Copyright (C) 1994, 1995, 1996, 1999, 2000, 2001, 2002, 2004, 2005,
 2006, 2007, 2008, 2009 Free Software Foundation, Inc.